Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 The first thing you need to understand is the importance of shock absorbers and struts and why exactly you need to replace them.
 Most modern vehicles have struts at the front and shock absorbers at the rear.
 However, some may be the same type all around.
 The struts make up the entire suspension assembly while the shock absorbers function as part of the entire suspension.

 There are many things you expect from a driving experience - one of which is certainly a smooth ride.
 Driving is quite fun when done well, so it's important to take control and make sure you have all your ducks in a row.
-One of the key factors that can contribute to a good driving experience is the suspension.
-The suspension is literally what stands between you and the road - so the shock absorbers, struts and springs on the bottom of the car are absolutely critical to overall performance.
+One of the key factors that can contribute to a good driving experience is suspension.
+The suspension is literally what stands between you and the road - so the shock absorbers, struts, and springs on the bottom of the car are absolutely critical to overall performance.

 For example, consider a modest shock absorber.
 This element is designed to improve driving by absorbing the effect of driving on uneven ground.
 The suspension itself allows for a limited range of motion as the vehicle overcomes buMPS and strikes.
 When the energy of a given impact exceeds the energy the suspension can withstand, you will feel it in the passenger compartment.
 Sure - you can react with stiffer springs - but your ride quality will suffer a lot.
 Instead, your vehicle relies on some combination of coil springs, leaf springs, torsion bars or torsion dampers - as well as hydraulic shock absorbers.